getcarina/getcarina.com/_tutorials/004-porting-your-application.md

 bootstrap
 ```

+1. Edit the script so that
 1. Run the following command to make the script executable: `chmod u+x RAILS_ROOT/bin/launch_cluster`
 1. Run `RAILS_ROOT/bin/launch_cluster`

 Building the containers may take about 15 minutes the first time because the process must build the Rails application image and update and install `apt-get` packages.

-## Add the cluster IP address to your host file
+5. Add the cluster IP address to your host file.
 1. To find your cluster IP address, run the following command: `docker inspect interlock | egrep -e ".*HostIp.*[0-9]" | cut -d \" -f 4`
 1. Edit the /etc/hosts file to add the cluster IP address.
 Following is an example of the line to add: `104.130.0.17 test.com`

-## Launch the Rails application
+6. Launch the Rails application.
 After updating your `/etc/hosts` file, simply navigate to `test.com` in your browser.
 The Rails application should be displayed.

-## Monitor the cluster's performance
+7. Monitor the cluster's performance.
 Interlock provides a web UI for monitoring.
 Visit `test.com/haproxy?stats`; the username is `stats` and the password is `interlock`.

+## Troubleshooting

+* If you get a permissions error when running `bin/launch_cluster`, make sure you have made the script executable with a chmod command.
+* If you get a syntax error when running `bin/launch_cluster`, ensure you have copied and pasted the entire script from above, ending with bootstrap.